MilSpouseCoders/MSC-Contribution-Tutorial/SETUP.md

 There are many code/text edititors and IDE's (integrated development environment) out there, but for this project and others we are recommending you download [Visual Studio Code](https://code.visualstudio.com/download).

 -   Why are we asking you to do this?
-If you need help with something and you're using an editor we haven't used before, we're not going to be much help.
+If you need help with something and you're using an editor we haven't used before, it will be harder to help you.
 That being said, if you're comfortable using another code editor, by all means, use it!

 ## Step 3: Set up Git